Estimate staffing needs and resources for scaled contact tracing.

-Establish management system for contact tracing staff.
+Establish a management system for contact tracing staff.

 6.a.
 Identify or develop protocols for each type of contact tracing position.

 6.b.
-Identify or establish criteria, measures and expectations for evaluation of workers in each type of contact tracing position.
+Identify or establish criteria, measures, and expectations for evaluation of workers in each type of contact tracing position.

 Virtual coaching and mentoring are suggested to provide opportunities for continuous quality improvement.